What Ham To Choose?

 The Jordan's Virginia Ham - Curing, smoking, and aging is the same as the Genuine Smithfield Ham - the difference is that after brown sugar is added the ham is baked well-sauced with wine glaze.

-The Smithfield and Williamsburg Brand Country Hams are a milder flavor, short cut, hickory smoked ham that should also be sliced very thin.
+A milder flavor, short cut, hickory smoked ham that should also be sliced very thin.
 This too is dry salt-cured, but with less salt content because the curing process is shortened and aged to a minimum of three to six months.

 In case of mold on your uncooked dry salt cured ham or bacon, simply wash in hot water and scrub mold off with a stiff brush before cooking.
 Like fine aged cheese, dy cured hams and bacon tend to mold under certain conditions.